I may receive commissions from purchases made through links in this article. Full Disclosure

 All children under the age of 13 should ride in the back of the vehicle.
 This applies to kids whether they are in a car seat or not by the way.

 As we are talking about car seat installation however, this means that all car seats are to be installed in the back seats of the vehicle.

 The only exception to this is if there is no back seat (such as in a truck).
 In which case, a car seat can be installed in the front row but only if the air bag is turned off.

 Rear Facing or Forward Facing

 It is recommend that children under the age of 2 years ride in rear facing car seats.
-(If you do not like that recommendation, then the law requires rear facing until 1 years and 20 lbs but you might want to read my post on extended rear facing before making that call).
+If you do not like that recommendation, then the law requires rear facing until 1 years and 20 lbs (some states now have a 2 yr old law) but you might want to read my post on extended rear facing before making that call.

 Don’t Double Up